Lightning-AI/pytorch-lightning/docs/source-app/workflows/ssh/index.rst

 #################################
-Access your Apps via SSH
+Debug cloud apps via SSH
 #################################

 **Audience:** Users who want to debug their Flow and Work in a the runtime environment.